-In Cottonmill Lane opposite the Nunnery ruins, where Old Sopwell Gardens is today, there used to be stables and kennels for foxhounds and many residents remember seeing the hunt leave from there.
-Most of the land was owned by Lord Verulam.
+In Cottonmill Lane opposite the Nunnery ruins near the Cottonmill Allotments and where Old Sopwell Gardens is today, there used to be stables and kennels for foxhounds and many residents remember seeing the hunt leave from there.
 Hunting provided sport for the gentlemen of the area.
-Where the Cottonmill allotments are was called Sportsman’s Hall which refers to the place where the hunt goes after a day’s hunting.
+All the land stretching from the river right across to Prospect Road was called Sportsman’s Hall Field and it was owned by Lord Verulam.
+Sportsman’s Hall refers to the place where the hunt goes after a day’s hunting.
 There is a reference to the term ‘Sportsman’s Hall’ in the following extract from Fox Hunting in the past which backs up this theory:

 ‘The jovial fox-hunters portrayed by Rowlandson belong to the rough and tumble days of the chase, when hardships in the pursuit by day, and hard drinking when the “brush” was brought to “Sportsman’s Hall”, were the order of the programme.’